12 Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God;

 The readers of Hebrews had previously believed in Christ as the Messiah exclusively but now were in the process of leaving exclusive trust in Him for Old Testament convictions.
 They wanted to go back to the Old Testament priesthood and sacrifices.

 Christians need to trust God to meet them in their time of need.

 The sin of Israel was grievous, but it was not a complete rejection of faith in God.
 God “pardoned them” by His lovingkindness (Nu 14:19-20).
 The people mourned greatly over God’s judgment on them and confessed their sin (Nu 14:39-45).
 Both their forgiveness and the failure were part of the same oath.

 The caution in this verse is not against a complete departure of faith in God.
 The problem with the readers of Hebrews was a lack of faith that He would meet them in a time of need (He 2:18; 4:16).
-Both Moses and Aaron were punished with the same discipline that the generation that came out of Egypt received.
+Both Moses and Aaron were punished at the same time and with the same discipline received by the generation that came out of Egypt.
 They also received the same punishment at the same time.
 The identical Hebrew words are used of them as the sin of the people, “rebellion” (מָרָה) and “unbelief” (לֹא אָמֵן).
-Note these verses (Num.
+Note these verses: Num.
 14:9, 11; 20:12, 24; Deut.
-9:23–24).
+9:23–24.